 You can either hire a property solicitor or licensed conveyancer.
 The cost will depend on the value of the property you’re purchasing and what searches you’ve completed.
 Its costs can range from £800 - £1500 and are more for leasehold homes.

 Your mortgage lender will conduct a valuation survey.
-This doesn’t look at the condition of the property but is produced for the lender who wants to know the property is worth at least what they are lending you.
-Some lenders don’t charge a mortgage valuation fee but if they do, they are usually around £200.
+This survey doesn't look at the condition of the property but is required by the lender to confirm that the property is suitable security for the mortgage you have applied for.

 For a full breakdown of Stamp Duty, visit gov.uk

 This is an insurance policy that pays the cost of repair or rebuild in the event of your property being destroyed or damaged from things such as: